George Jessel (actor): Film and broadcasting

 Jessel appeared in his first motion picture, the silent movie The Other Man's Wife (1919).
 In 1924, he appeared in a brief comedy sketch in a short film made in the DeForest Phonofilm sound-on-film process.

 In 1925, he emerged as one of the most popular leading men on Broadway with the starring role in the stage production of The Jazz Singer.
 The success of the show prompted Warner Bros.—after their success with Don Juan (1926) with music and sound effects only—to adapt The Jazz Singer as the first "talkie" with dialogue and to cast Jessel in the lead role.
 However, the studio refused his salary demands, so Jessel turned down the movie role, which was eventually played by Al Jolson.
 According to Jessel during an interview around 1980, Warner Bros. still owed Jessel money for earlier roles and lacked enough funds to produce this movie with a leading star.
 Jolson, the biographical inspiration for the movie, became the movie's main financial backer.

 Jessel's next movie role was in Private Izzy Murphy (1926).
 Whereas Jolson's film career skyrocketed after the 1927 release of The Jazz Singer, Jessel remained in smaller movie roles, often intended for audiences fond of Jewish and other "ethnic" humor.
 He was elected to The Lambs Theatre Club in 1942.

-In the middle 1940s, he began producing musicals for 20th Century Fox, producing 24 films in all in a career that lasted through the 1950s and 1960s.
+In the mid-1940s, he began producing musicals for 20th Century Fox, producing 24 films in all in a career that lasted through the 1950s and 1960s.
 At the same time he became known as a host on the banquet circuit, famous for his good-natured wit aimed at his fellow celebrities.
 In 1946, he was one of the founding members of the California branch of the Friars Club.
 (A recording exists of an example of his "blue" work in front of a stag audience, although it was actually recorded at a roast hosted by the Friars' rival, the Masquers Club.)
 He also traveled widely overseas with the USO entertaining troops.
 As he grew older, he wrote eulogies for many of his contemporaries in Hollywood.
 He wrote three volumes of memoirs, So Help Me (1943), This Way, Miss (1955), and The World I Lived In (1975).